 Blue has made it on this list twice because of their commitment to producing quality products and aesthetically pleasing designs.
 The blue snowball brings excellent microphone quality at a much lower price point.
-Featuring just two condenser capsule rather than three, the Blue snowball does not have the podcasting bi-directional features of its older brother.
+Featuring just two condenser capsules rather than three, the Blue snowball does not have the podcasting bi-directional features of its older brother.
 It does still have both cardioid and omnidirectional polar patterns however, making it the second most versatile device on this list!

 As you can tell from the recording quality above, the Blue Snowball packs a punch at a much lower price.
 The tripod is sturdy, requires no drivers and can be used almost immediately after being plugged in.

 One of the biggest selling points of the blue snowball is its unique form factor.
 The round design looks very appealing on your desk, which is actually something you may want to consider, as all the viewers on your stream will see it as well!

 It comes in two primary colorways, white and black (It’s not actually blue), so you can coordinate it with the rest of your streaming setup!
 There are also prettier Neon Green, Bright Orange and Electric Blue colors at higher prices if color is something you are willing to pay more for.